AlNedorezov/label-them/docs/Test-cases.md

 16. Check that #label-parameters-block-title DOM element contains a string returned by language.english().labelParameters
 17. Check that #history-block-title DOM element contains a string returned by language.english().history
 18. Check that historyRow0 DOM element exists and contains a string returned by language.english().polygonWasAddedAndAssignedAnId

+### Case 13
+**Minimap interaction**

+1. Click zoom in to scale an image so even the small image is not able to fit the main canvas
+2. Find the current value of the main canvas scroll
+3. Click on the minimap
+4. Find a new value of main canvas scroll
+5. Check if scroll value has changed after click on the minimap